SuperDARN/pydarn/docs/user/install.md

 Installing in virtual environments is recommended, see below for details.

+!!!
+Note
+    Many funding agencies count acknowledgements and citations when assessing projects.
+Please remember to [acknowledge](/citing.md) the SuperDARN data, and tools you are using so we can keep producing high quality data and tools to use it!

 ## Prerequisites

 pyDARN requires **python 3.8** or later, see list below for library dependencies.